-On August 3, 2017, we entered into employment agreements with each of Robert Nipper, our Chief Executive Officer, Ryan Hummer, our Chief Financial Officer, and Marty Stromquist, our former President, each of whom we refer to as an Executive.
-Upon the effective date that Mr. Stromquist left his position as President, he became entitled to the severance payments and continued vesting of unvested equity awards as more fully described below with regards to an Executive termination without cause.
+On July 27, 2022 we entered into an amended and restated employment agreement with Ryan Hummer, our Chief Executive Officer, which restated, effective as of November 1, 2022, Mr. Hummer's prior employment agreement dated on August 3, 2017.
+On August 3, 2017, we entered into employment agreements with Tim Willems, our Chief Operations Officer, and Robert Nipper, our former Chief Executive Officer, and, on August 10, 2017, we entered into an employment agreement with James King, our Chief Technology Officer (each of Messrs.
+Hummer, Willems, King and Nipper, an "Executive").
 The agreements provide for an initial term of three years which will automatically renew at the end of such period for additional one year-terms.
-The agreements provide that the Executives will receive an annualized base salary subject to review by our Board (as of December 31, 2019, \$375,000 for Mr. Nipper, \$339,900 for Mr. Hummer and \$405,356 Canadian dollars for Mr. Stromquist).
-The agreements also provide that the Executives are eligible to receive annual bonuses each year with target annual bonuses of 105%, 75% and 85% of base salary for each of Messrs.
-Nipper, Hummer and Stromquist, respectively, and up to a maximum bonus of 200% of base salary for each Executive, based on achievement of annual performance targets established by the Board each year.
+The agreements provide that the Executives will receive an annualized base salary subject to review by our Board (as of December 31, 2022, the annual base salary was \$450,000 for Mr. Hummer, \$365,000 for Mr. Willems and \$300,000 for Mr. King).
+The agreements also provide that the Executives are eligible to receive annual bonuses with targets of 100%, 80% and 75% of base salary for each of Messrs.
+Hummer, Willems, and King, respectively, and up to a maximum bonus of 200% of base salary for each Executive, based on achievement of annual performance targets established by the Board each year.
+Upon the effective date that Mr. Nipper retired from his position as Chief Executive Officer, he became entitled to the continued vesting of unvested equity awards as well as the pro-rated 2022 annual bonus, based on actual performance during the performance period and the number of days he was employed during the performance period, payable when annual bonuses are paid to other Executives.